← Back to 史記

 使

 In the thirteenth year, Duke Hui of Jin was ill.
 He had several sons inside.
 Crown Prince Yu said: 'My mother's family is in Liang.
-Liang has now been extinguished by Qin.
-I am light to Qin outside and have no aid inside the state.
+Qin has now destroyed Liang.
+Outside I am looked down on by Qin, and inside the state I have no support.
 If the lord does not rise, the ill grand officers are light, and they will change and establish another prince.'
-He then plotted with his wife to together flee and return.
+He then plotted with his wife for them to flee back together.
 The Qin woman said: 'You are one state's crown prince, humiliated here.
-Qin made a maidservant attend, to strengthen your heart.
+Qin assigned a maidservant to attend you in order to strengthen your resolve.
 If you flee, I will not follow you, and also I will not dare to speak.'
-Zi Yu then fled and returned to Jin.
+Ziyu then fled and returned to Jin.
 In the ninth month of the fourteenth year, Duke Hui died.
 Crown Prince Yu was established and became Duke Huai.

 48